-Strawberry plants are either June-bearers, ever-bearers or day-neutrals, depending on how the fruit grows on the plant.
+Strawberry plants are either June-bearers, ever-bearers or day-neutrals, depending on when the fruit is produced.
 June-bearers fruit over several weeks in the spring, usually in June.
 Guardian and Honeoye are good June-bearing varieties.
 Ever-bearers have two major fruiting cycles with additional limited fruit production throughout the growing season.
 Quinalt and Fort Laramie are dependable varieties in this area.
 Ever-bearers are considered hardier than June-bearers.
 Day-neutral varieties, developed from genetic material found in the Rocky Mountains, fruit in six-week cycles with three or more cycles throughout the growing season.
 Tribute and Tristar are good day-neutral varieties.

 Plant strawberries away from wind where they will get full sunlight for at least eight hours a day.
 Avoid planting strawberries in soils which have had raspberries, cherries, tomatoes, potatoes, eggplants or peppers growing in them within the past five years.
-These Crops may have been infected with diseases that can affect strawberries.
+These crops may have been infected with diseases which can in turn affect strawberries.

 Drip irrigation will conserve water and keep the foliage dry.
 Overhead watering can lead to an increase in diseases such as leaf spot.
-Birds, which eat ripe fruit, can be controlled with one-quarter to one-half inch plastic mesh netting over the strawberry bed.
+To deter birds and squirrels from eating the ripe fruit, cover the strawberry bed with a one-half inch plastic mesh netting.

-Mulch, such as clear or black plastic sheeting, can discourage some insects, conserve moisture, moderate temperatures, decrease erosion and reduce weeds.
-Cover the soil with the plastic and plant the strawberries in holes cut in the plastic.
-In warmer climates, plastic mulch may need to be covered with an organic mulch to prevent burns on the foliage.
-In the winter, two inches of straw over the plants after the ground freezes will help protect against damage.
+Mulch to discourage some insects, conserve moisture, moderate temperatures, decrease erosion and reduce weeds.
+A mulch of pine needles helps to control slugs and pill bugs.
+You can cover the soil with clear or black plastic sheeting and plant the strawberries in holes cut in the plastic.
+The plastic mulch would need to be covered with an organic mulch to prevent burns on the foliage.
+In the winter, two inches of straw over the plants after the ground freezes will help protect the plants from drying out.

 For more information, see the following Colorado State University Extension fact sheet(s).